Innoble/playground-aez0swj4/statement.md

 between you and your opponent.
 Genetic algorithms don't share this feature and minimax might be less effective at this because of (for example) the paranoid prediction option.

-+ Quick convergence: Relatively few sims needed for a reliable result.
++ Quick convergence: Relatively few sims needed for a reliable result, or greater achievable depth levels.

 + Potential for emergent behavior.
 An example of this is seen in my CSB blocker-pod.
 I currently have it set to try to reduce the opponent travelled distance, but it also gets more score if my runner pod travels farther.
 This sometimes leads to my blocker using its shield to